 If you are not feeling well, we ask that you please stay home and visit your loved one when you are feeling better.

 General Flu Information: Flu 101

 We are helping to protect our patients, their families and visitors from the flu this season.
-Getting the flu shot will increase your chance of not getting sick.
-It is also important to understand what Influenza and Avian Influenza is and how it spreads.
+Getting the flu shot will help protect you from getting sick from the flu.
+It is also important to understand what influenza is and how it spreads.